 - An application developer's ownership does not end when an application is created or changed; she/he owns the experience of the user whom the application is designed for.
 In a silo'd IT environment, For instance, when does an application developer's ownership begin and end?
 In a nutshell, all IT personnel should not, after moving to another project, forget about the previous project that they have created for the end users.
 They should remain vested and engaged with the users to ensure that their work continues to generate extraordinary business value.
 They can easily accomplish this through relationships with their users.
 In doing so, they own the end user's experience.

 - IT does provide services to internal staff but ultimately, the beneficiary of IT services is the end customers.
 So, at the end of the day, everything that IT organization does, is for the end customers.
 Everyone in IT organization owns the end user's experience.
 This is an OWNERSHIP mindset any customer-centric CIOs need to instill within IT organization.

-It is essence of leadership where IT expresses concern about the ongoing needs of end users versus trying to shove rigid rules down their throat.
-Could it a bit altruistic when do more with less is bearing down.
+It is an essence of leadership where IT expresses concern about the ongoing needs of end users versus trying to shove rigid rules down their throat.
+Could it a bit altruistic when doing more with less is bearing down.
 It may also well depend on the corporate culture.
-Therefore, ‘Ownership” is not about status quo, and “stewardship” also doesn’t mean of being "second class”, it’s the mindset to think business as a whole, delight end customer and fulfill business purposes.
+Therefore, ‘Ownership” is not about status quo, and “stewardship” also doesn’t mean of being "second class,” it’s the mindset to think the business as a whole, delight end customers and fulfill business purposes.